Answered By: E-resources Team

 Reading Lists will remain visible to all users during the rollover process.
 Links from within Blackboard and links to resources will remain active and usable.

-The 2023-2024 reading list created for the new academic year is an exact copy of the existing 2022-2023 list, at the point of rollover.
-If you edit the existing 2022-2023 after rollover, these changes won't be copied across, so please make sure you are working with the latest version of the list.
+The 2025-2026 reading list created for the new academic year is an exact copy of the existing 2024-2025 list, at the point of rollover.
+If you edit the existing 2024-2025 list after rollover, these changes won't be copied across, so please make sure you are working with the latest version of the list.

 Screenshot showing List, Draft List and Module results for the same search